 Other exercises such as swimming and cycling aren’t weight-bearing activities, so they don’t help keep your bones strong.
 However, they do help to keep your fitness levels up.

-According to the NHS, the best way to strengthen your bones is to do at least five hours of weight-bearing exercise a week, so aim to be active on a regular basis.
+Aim to do at least 150 minutes of moderate exercise every week (for instance, this could be 30 minutes of exercise on five days of the week).
 Remember, however, not to overdo it, especially if you’re not used to doing much exercise (exercising too much can also increase your risk of developing osteoporosis).

 How to prevent falls in the home